joerick/pyinstrument/README.md

 -   Fix a bug that caused pyinstrument machinery to appear at the start of a profile (#215)
 -   Frames that set a `__traceback_hide__` local variable will now be removed from the output (#217)
 -   Jupyter/IPython magic now supports async/await, if you run with a `--async_mode=enabled` flag. (#212)
+-   Fix a crash when more than one root frame is captured in a thread - this can happen with gevent.
 -   A big refactor to the backend, allowing more than just static information to be captured.
 This currently is just powering the class name feature, but more is to come!

 ### v4.3.0